 Don't waste your money!
-Our hands-on reviews put 25 video baby monitors to the test, testing them for features, image clarity, convenience, reliability, safety, range of reception, and versatility.
+Our hands-on reviews put 25 video baby monitors to the test, testing them for features, image clarity, convenience, reliability, safety, the range of reception, and versatility.
 We came away with over 10 of the top baby monitors of the year, including the top-ranked Infant Optics monitor to the super versatile Project Nursery monitor.
 Below we list our top baby monitor results, some of which are self-contained and some use wifi and your smart phone, and then go into our in-depth reviews of about a dozen of the best baby monitors on the market for 2018.
-After our buying guide, at the end of the article you can find more details about how we evaluated each model.
-Note that if you're looking for a sound-only baby monitor, click here).
+Note that all of these include a monitor with night vision capabilities.
+After our buying guide, at the end of the article, you can find more details about how we evaluated each model.
+Note that if you're looking for a sound-only baby monitor (an audio baby monitor), click here.

 |Model and Link to Amazon||Our Rating|